Skip to main content

 Master’s Degree Option

-As a TFA teacher in South Carolina, you’ll have the option to pursue a master’s degree at Francis Marion University or Johns Hopkins University (online).
-To finance tuition, corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
-Learn more about South Carolina’s certification and training.
+As a TFA teacher in South Carolina, you can pursue a master’s degree at Francis Marion University or Johns Hopkins University (online).

 After Two Years

-We are dedicated to making sure you have the resources and support you need to lead and continue to work towards change, with a dedicated TFA South Carolina support staff.
+We are dedicated to ensuring you have the resources and support you need to lead and continue to work toward change with a dedicated TFA South Carolina alumni support staff.
 Learn more about life after the corps.

 Our Placement Process